6 Best Homeowners Insurance Companies in Louisiana of 2025

 Progressive is widely known for its "Bundle Discount," given to homeowners with other coverage with Progressive.
 Discounts are also available for new home construction, obtaining advance quotes before coverage goes into effect, and going paperless.

-Progressive not only offers ample discounts but provides two other ways customers can save.
+Progressive offers ample discounts and provides two other ways customers can save.
 Bundlers can save with Progressive's single deductible savings.
-If a policyholder needs to file claims affecting their home and auto policies, Progressive reimburses them for one of their deductibles, so the claimant only needs to pay one deductible rather than two.
+Suppose a policyholder needs to file claims affecting their home and auto policies.
+In that case, Progressive reimburses them for one of their deductibles, so the claimant only needs to pay one deductible rather than two.

 Progressive also allows homeowners to save on repair or remodeling work if their home is damaged.
 You can get a list of recommended contracting companies from Progressive that can save you money.